monster-studio/Reeco-Gal-Bahar-Senior-FE-Task/README.md

 };
 ```

-## Adjust Mockdata for this specific premade example
+## Adjust Mock Data for This Specific Pre-made Example

-Edit mockData.ts to edit the carousel data (src\componentsData\carousel\mockData.ts)
+Edit `mockData.ts` to modify the carousel data (in `src/componentsData/carousel/mockData.ts`).

 ## Conclusion